FatOldSunbro/SummonSign_Redesign/wiki/config/automoderator.md

 action: remove
 action_reason: "missing request type in the title."
 comment: |
-    Hi, Your post has been automatically removed as it does not meet our formatting guidelines:
+    Hi, Your post has been automatically removed as it was missing *request type* in the title and so it does not meet our formatting guidelines:

     > You must include in the **title** the [*type of submission*] **and** your [*platform*].